siwa-p/Question_Answer_Vector_database/README.md

 ## Retrieval and Question Answering Exercise

-In this exercise, your goal is to utilize a vector database to attempt to retrieve relevant context to answer questions about Best Picture winners since 2000.
-Each question can be answered from the Wikipedia page of each movie.
+In this exercise, our goal was to utilize a vector database to attempt to retrieve relevant context to answer questions about Best Picture winners since 2000.
+Each question is attempted to be answered from the Wikipedia page for each movie.

-You have been provided a list of movies and links to their Wikipedia pages in the file best_picture_2000.csv.
+We started with a list of movies along with links to their Wikipedia pages in the file best_picture_2000.csv.

-Build a vector database off of these Wikipedia pages which, given a query, can find potentially relevant context to answer the question.
+We then build a vector database off of these Wikipedia pages which, given a query, can find potentially relevant context to answer the question.

-Then use a question-answering model from HugingFace to anwser the question.
+We then used a question-answering model from HugingFace to anwser the questions.

-A list of question and answer pairs is given in QAs.csv, but feel free to add to it yourself.
+A comparison of the questions and the aswers generated are shown below.

 ## Questions and Answers